yipanglin/PHBS_TQFML/Project/README.md

 To predict MVP candidates or even MVP in 2016-2017 season by training model using classfication from MVP + MVP candidates and other players .

 ## Data
-What kind of data do I need?
+What kind of data do we need?
   1. Individual Stats (with Past MVP winners records) (@Seasons_Stats.csv)
   2. Team Stats (@nbastandings.csv)
 -Data are from basketball-reference.com and Kaggle dataset "NBA Players stats since 1950", with stats for all players since 1950.